az-riichi/azriichi.org/_pages/about.md

 **Note**: This location is open to the general public.
 You *do not* need to be affiliated with ASU to join.

 Directions: Arrive at Durham Hall, go downstairs to the basement (L1 floor), and head south.
-Room L1-31 is on the west side of the hallway.
+Room L1-30 is on the east side of the hallway.
 Parking in downtown Tempe is limited and can be expensive, so consider carpooling or using public transit.

 **Meetings**: Every Wednesday at 5:00 PM.